-Carlease’ guide to driving the UAE (for tourists and expats)
+Carlease’ Guide to Driving in the UAE (for Tourists and Expats)

 Assembled below are our responses to some of the most common questions our team receives about driving in the UAE.
 The responses represent the collective knowledge of our staff and are intended to provide general, not exhaustive guidance.
 We highly recommend visiting the official pages of the UAE government in order to confirm our general comments.
-For a more detailed list of tips on driving in the UAE, read our Drivers’ handbook, our tips on driving during a sandstorm or on driving in the fog, and our tips on how to handle emergencies on the road.
+For a more detailed list of tips on driving in the UAE, read our Drivers’ handbook, our tips on driving during a sandstorm, driving in fog, driving in the rain, driving during ramadan, and our tips on how to handle emergencies on the road.
+We also have a bunch of cool road trip ideas here, here, and here.
 Our Standard Terms and Conditions are also available here and the answers to most questions you may have about renting a car will be available on our FAQ.

 Side of the road